The Good Witch: Plot

-Cassie opens her shop, "Bell, Book, & Candle," specializing in herbs and curiosities.
-She sells an aphrodisiac essential oil to a woman named Nancy; Nancy and her husband, who had experienced infertility, successfully conceive.
-Martha believes Cassie's wares are associated with witchcraft.
+Cassie opens her shop, "Bell, Book, & Candle", specializing in herbs and curiosities.
+She sells an aphrodisiac essential oil to a woman named Nancy; she and her husband have experienced infertility, but later she successfully conceives.
+Meanwhile the Mayor's busybody wife believes Cassie's wares are associated with witchcraft.
 After Martha falls over a display while recoiling from the merchandise, she accuses Cassie of assault.
-Jake goes to see Cassie and learns she has hired Walter Cobb, a homeless alcoholic, to assist in renovations while living onsite.
+When Jake goes to see Cassie, he learns she has hired Walter Cobb, a homeless alcoholic, to assist in renovations while living onsite.
 Jake declines to file charges, concluding Martha's fall was accidental, displeasing Martha's husband, Mayor Tom Tinsdale, who demands Jake run a background check on Cassie.
-When Jake finds no record of a "Cassandra Nightingale," she admits that she ran away from foster care after her parents died in a car crash.
+After Jake finds no record of a "Cassandra Nightingale", she admits to him that she ran away from foster care after her parents died in a car crash.
 He asks her to dinner and she accepts.

 Brandon and Lori are now convinced Cassie is a "good witch" who can perform magic.
-Brandon asks Cassie for help with Kyle, and she agrees to turn him into "something less threatening," but sets conditions that require Brandon to spend time with Kyle.
-Brandon learns Kyle steals money to placate his abusive father; Brandon confides the situation to Jake, who promises to help; Kyle goes to live with his grandmother, out of town, where Jake believes Kyle will be "all right."
+Brandon asks Cassie for help with Kyle, and she agrees to turn him into "something less threatening", but sets conditions that require Brandon to spend time with Kyle.
+Brandon learns Kyle steals money to placate his abusive father; he confides the situation to Jake, who welcomes Kyle when Brandon brings him round to play video games.
 Jake's father-in-law, George, introduces himself to Cassie due to her increasing involvement with his family.
 She quickly befriends him and convinces him to fulfil his lifelong ambition of visiting his ancestral homeland of Ireland.

-Martha rouses a group of townspeople against Cassie, for her supposed practice of "dark arts" and her association with Walter Cobb.
-Martha gathers signatures to revoke Cassie's business license, and Cassie cancels the dinner to avoid any conflict of interest for Jake.
+Martha rouses a group of townspeople against Cassie for her supposed practice of "dark arts" and her association with Walter Cobb.
+She gathers signatures to revoke Cassie's business license and Cassie cancels the dinner to avoid any conflict of interest for Jake.
 But at George's urging, Jake goes to see her and finds she has already prepared an intimate dinner for them to enjoy at Grey House.
-She reveals her given name, "Sue Ellen Brock," and Jake acknowledges that her chosen name suits her better.
+She reveals her given name, "Sue Ellen Brock", and Jake acknowledges that her chosen name suits her better.

-Cassie hosts a Halloween party, but most of the townspeople stay away.
+Cassie hosts a Halloween party, but most of the townspeople force their children to stay away.
 Jake's family attend, as do Walter, Nancy and her husband, and Kyle.
-Cassie believes Martha will succeed in driving her out of town, but Jake urges her to change her mindset of "running away."
+Cassie believes Martha will succeed in driving her out of town, but Jake urges her to change her defeatist mindset of "running away".
 Jake's deputy, Derrick, catches Martha's sons Michael and Dylan vandalizing Cassie's shop.
-Cassie refuses to press charges, and Tom demands Martha drop her destructive vendetta.
-Tom orders his sons to work off their debt to Cassie.
-Jake and Cassie tease each other over a broom that inexplicably appears in the shop.
+Cassie refuses to press charges and Tom demands Martha drop her destructive vendetta, also ordering his sons to work off their debt to Cassie.
+As Jake too helps Cassie clear up, he teases her over a broomstick that inexplicably appears in the shop.